Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Decision Point in CascantesDecision Point in Cascantes

 For us, the shorter way to see the Ermita was a no-brainer.
-In about one kilometer, the quiet paved road joins the LE-4514, as you pass the welcome to the municipality of La Robla sign, at approximately 22.8 kilometers into the day, shown below.
+After about one kilometer, the quiet paved road joins the LE-4514, as you pass the welcome to the municipality of La Robla sign, after approximately 22.8 kilometers into the day, shown below.
 My left knee was starting to bother me.

 Road to La RoblaEntering the Municipality of La Robla